 Seek To Sell

-Whether you’re planning to pad your emergency fund for the future or are in a pinch right now due to COVID-19, consider what items you might have on hand that you could sell for quick cash.
+Whether you’re planning to pad your emergency fund for the future or are in a pinch right now for any reason, consider what items you might have on hand that you could sell for quick cash.
 From your old car that you aren’t using to clothing in good condition to electronics and appliances, many people prefer to purchase used items for their price point.
 Some places to sell include Craigslist, Facebook Marketplace, Fulfillment by Amazon and eBay.

 Revise Your Budget

 Every so often, you should revise your budget because extra money you could be saving for an emergency may be sitting in plain sight in your current expenditures.
 Revising your budget to cut back on expenses can free up that money to be put away for a time when you’ll need it most.
 You may not think you can cut corners, but there are always places to look, from cable and internet packages to eating out.

 More From GOBankingRates